Articulated hauler: History

 From NZ Contractor magazine· One of RG LeTourneau’s many design innovations was the ADT..
 The first ADT, the Tournatailer, built in 1938 and was based on a Model A Tournapull, Then came the 1940 Model C Tournapull.
 LeTourneau Australia meanwhile built a scow-shaped dumper body for use behind the Australian Tournapull, and this was to become the Tournarocker.
-Following the war, LeTourneau set about designing tougher articulated rear dumpers which he christened “Tournarockers”.
+Following the war, LeTourneau set about designing tougher articulated rear dumpers which he christened "Tournarockers".

 In around 1950 the Athey company introduced their two axle AT-15 Articulated Hauler.

-Since there have been developments in brakes, differentials and other aspects of the drive-train to increase speed, usability and reliability.
+Since then there have been developments in brakes, differentials and other aspects of the drive-train to increase speed, usability and reliability.
 Full suspension (meaning all three live axles now are fitted with suspension) came with the 2007 Volvo CE A35E/A40E.
 Volvo trucks allow each of the three solid axles to move and twist independent of the other two, and therefore calls it "independent suspension" in their marketing materials, although it still utilizes solid axles, unlike independent suspension in automobiles.
 Others have since followed suit.